unknwon/gowalker/README.md

 ## Features

 - **Search** and **view** huge amounts documentation of projects: over 7000 projects involved.
-- Type package **import path** or **keywords** in search boxes in home page to find or create documentation.
+- Type package **import path** or **keywords** in search boxes to find or create documentation.
 - Generate Go project documentation **on the fly** : no more installation required for using.
-- **Mouse hover tip** and **jump link** for public functions and types in current package: reduce time to find.
+- **View documentation by tags** of projects: don't worry for using old version.
-- **Code view** for public functions, methods in current package in the same page: reduce rake up space and do more work at the same time.
+- **Code view** for functions and methods code in current package in the same page with nice highlight: reduce rake up space and do more work at the same time.
+- **Mouse hover tip** and **jump link** for functions, methods and types in current package: reduce time to find.
-- **Code highlight** and **jump link** for public functions, types from imported packages: reduce time to find.
+- **Code highlight** and **jump link** for functions, methods and types from imported packages: reduce time to find.

 - **Control panel** for keyboard shortcuts: compatible with godoc.org.
 - Use **Tag** to label your project: list by categories.
 - [Full documentation](https://github.com/Unknwon/gowalker/blob/master/docs/Features.md).